fastify/fastify/README.md

 - [LetzDoIt](https://www.letzdoitapp.com/)

-This list includes all companies that support one or more of the team members in the maintainance of this project.
+This list includes all companies that support one or more of the team members in the maintenance of this project.

 ## License